MateoRiofrio/swift-spotify-search/README.md

 Through this application, the user can perform search queries for spotify tracks.
 In order to keep the UI updated, I used a view model class that held a `@Published` variable for the tracks to display on the screen, allowing the user to perform multiple searches.
 To display the search results, I integrated SwiftUI views to represent a track and a list of tracks.
 Though the app is originally made in Storyboard/UIKit to handle
 `URLSessions` and `URLRequests` in a class called `HTTPClient` .
-Lastly, in order for the aformentioned to work, the user must log in into their spotify account to allow us to request data on their behalf.
+Lastly, in order access the search tab, the user must log in into their spotify account to allow us to request data on their behalf.
 The authentication flow that I chose to follow was PKCE as Spotify recommends it for mobile applications that have secrets [(documentation)](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow-with-proof-key-for-code-exchange-pkce).